Notice to the Population

 • Ensure the unblocking of rainwater drainage systems and the removal of inert materials and other objects that could be dragged or create obstacles to the free flow of water;

-• Ensure adequate fixation of loose structures, namely scaffolding, billboards and other suspended structures;
+• Ensure adequate fixation of loose structures, especially scaffolding, billboards and other suspended structures;

-• Take special care when traveling and staying near wooded areas, paying attention to the possibility of falling branches and trees, due to stronger winds;
+• Take special care when traveling and staying close to wooded areas, being aware of the possibility of falling branches and trees, due to stronger wind;

-• Take special care when traveling near the coastline and riverside areas that are historically more vulnerable to rapid flooding, avoiding movement and staying in these places;
+• Take special care when travelling near the coast and riverside areas that are historically more vulnerable to coastal overtopping, avoiding movement and staying in these locations;

-• Adopt defensive driving, reducing speed and paying special attention to possible accumulation formation of water on roadways;
+• Adopt defensive driving, reducing speed and paying special attention to possible accumulation of snow and/or formation of water tables on highways;

-• Do not cross flooded areas, in order to prevent people or vehicles from being dragged into holes in the pavement or open sewage tanks;
+• Do not cross flooded areas, in order to prevent people or vehicles from being dragged into holes in the pavement or open drains;

 • Pay attention to meteorological information and indications from Civil Protection and Security Forces.